pivey/Unsplash_image_gallery/README.md

 ## Salt Gallery

-The purpose of this exercise is not only to practice front end development, but also to use a modern toolchain for the web.
+The purpose of this exercise is not only to practice front end development, but also to use a modern tool chain for the web.

 ### The Domain